 A student registering for research courses (Anth 6995 and 8998) arranges to work independently with a faculty supervisor.
 Anth 6995 (Research) and 8998 (Advanced Reading and Research) are appropriate for independent work that is neither internship nor thesis/dissertation research.
 MA students register for 6995, PhD students should register for 8998.
 In both cases, students must submit to the Department a Proposal for Graduate Research in Anthropology, signed by the faculty member supervising their work, by the end of the first week of class.
+A copy must also be provided by the student to their respective DGS.
 The form is available from the Department website.
-A paper registration form (available from the Registrar or the Department) is needed to register for research and internship courses.
+A paper registration form (available from the Registrar or the Department) is needed to register for research and internship courses and must be signed off by the respective DGS before being submitted to the Registrar.

 Anth 6995 and 8998 may be taken for variable numbers of credit hours.
+The credit hours should be determined in consultation with your independent research faculty supervisor.
 You must specify the number for credits you want when you register or the system will automatically give you the lowest number (one for Anth 8998, three for Anth 6995).
 For details: registrar.gwu.edu/how-register

 If you plan to conduct fieldwork (as opposed to library research), you should be familiar with the ethical standards in anthropology available on the website of the American Anthropological Association (aaanet.org).
 Depending on your project, you may be expected to comply with the standards of GW's Institutional Review Board.
 Confer with your mentor and study the GW IRB website.
+It is crucial that if you intend to do independent research, that you begin your IRB process early - as early as you can!!
+If you can give yourself six months of lead time, do it!
+We have a separate handout for IRB - please ask.

-At the end of the semester and the completion of the work, the supervisor recommends a grade for the student and submits it to a departmental representative (graduate advisor), who enters the grade electronically.
+At the end of the semester and the completion of the work, the supervisor recommends a grade for the student and submits it to the respective departmental graduate advisor (DGS), who enters the grade electronically.